f10wtf/CB-BOT/readme.md

 i hope you enjoy,

--NOTE: THIS DOES INJECT INTO ROBLOX AND GO AGAINST TOS: USE AT YOUR OWN RISK!!!!!
-I SUGGEST TRADING ON AN ALT ACCOUNT.
+-NOTE: THIS DOES INJECT INTO ROBLOX AND GO AGAINST TOS

+please for the love of god read the instructions before crying to f10 in discord